HieraRS: A Hierarchical Segmentation Paradigm for Remote Sensing Enabling Multi-Granularity Interpretation and

-The contributions of this paper are summarized as follows: \begin{itemize} \item[1)] We construct MM-5B, a multi-modal hierarchical land use dataset that serves as a new benchmark for evaluating both hierarchical and multi-modal LCLU classification methods. \item[2)] We introduce BHCCM, a bidirectional hierarchical consistency constraint mechanism that can be seamlessly integrated into mainstream flat methods to achieve multi-granularity hierarchical interpretation, while simultaneously improving prediction consistency and classification accuracy. \item[3)] We propose TransLU, a cross-domain transfer framework that integrates CDKS and CDSA.
-TransLU supports dynamic category expansion and enables the efficient transfer of LCLU models to cross-domain tasks with heterogeneous classification systems. \item[4)] We introduce a hierarchical semantic consistency loss function ($\mathcal{L}_\text{HSC}$) to regularize the overall training process and enforce strict semantic consistency across predictions at all hierarchical levels. \end{itemize}
+The contributions of this paper are summarized as follows: \begin{itemize} \item[1)] We construct MM-5B, a large-scale multi-source, multi-resolution hierarchical LCLU dataset with pixel-level labels at three nested levels (4/9/18 classes), serving as a benchmark for hierarchical and cross-resolution LCLU classification. \item[2)] We introduce BHCCM, a plug-and-play mechanism that can be seamlessly integrated into mainstream flat segmentation models to produce multi-granularity hierarchical interpretation, improving both semantic consistency and pixel-wise accuracy. \item[3)] We propose TransLU, a cross-domain transfer framework with CDKS and CDSA, which supports dynamic category expansion and enables efficient transfer of LCLU models to tasks with heterogeneous label hierarchies. \item[4)] We design a hierarchical semantic consistency objective ($\mathcal{L}_\text{HSC}$) with path-level regularization, together with a joint score-based path selection (JSPS) inference strategy to enforce strict tree-structured consistency. \end{itemize}

-The remainder of this paper is organized as follows: Section~\ref{section:Related Work} reviews representative LCLU classification datasets and related work.
-Section~\ref{section:MM-5B Datasets} describes the construction of the proposed MM-5B dataset.
-Section~\ref{section:Methodology} details the proposed methodology and key technical components.
-Section~\ref{section:Experiments and Analysis} presents the experimental setup and results.
-Finally, Section~\ref{section:Conclusion} concludes the paper and outlines future directions.
+The remainder of this paper is organized as follows.
+Section~\ref{section:Related Work} reviews representative LCLU datasets and related methods.
+Section~\ref{section:MM-5B Datasets} describes the construction of MM-5B.
+Section~\ref{section:Methodology} presents the proposed method and its key components.
+Section~\ref{section:Experiments and Analysis} reports the experimental setup and results.
+Finally, Section~\ref{section:Conclusion} concludes the paper and discusses future work.